 Description of Problem.
-As described in the grant application, according to the South Carolina Traffic Collision Fact Book 2004, driving under the influence of alcohol or drugs was the probable cause in 408 fatal collisions in the State of South Carolina.
+As described in the grant application, according to the South Carolina Traffic Collision Fact Book 2004, driving under the influence of alcohol or drugs was the probable cause in 408 fatal collisions.
 A total of 4,733 alcohol-related collisions were reported with 3,587 persons injured.
 Of the total 4,733 alcohol and drug-related collisions, 6.3% were fatal crashes, 49.2% were injury crashes and 44% were property-damage-only crashes.
 In South Carolina, drivers between the ages of 14-17 are disproportionately represented in alcohol and drug impaired traffic collisions and fatalities.
 Although there are minimum drinking age laws, there remains an increase in underage drinking and drug use throughout the state.
 Simultaneously, statutory and case laws often change, as do attitudes regarding drinking and driving.
 Therefore, prosecutors, law enforcement officers, and judges need an aggressive means by which to receive current information pertaining to the DUI laws.
-DUI cost South Carolina 2.3 billion dollars in 2004, which helps to demonstrate why ongoing specialized training in DUI-related issues should be a priority for law enforcement, prosecutors, legislators, and judges.
+DUI cost the citizens of South Carolina 2.3 billion dollars in 2004, which helps to demonstrate why ongoing specialized training in DUI-related issues should be a priority for law enforcement, prosecutors, legislators, and judges.

 Approach Proposed.
-The project will employ a statewide Traffic Safety Resource Prosecutor (TSRP) to assess the training needs and subsequently to develop and to provide training programs for prosecutors, law enforcement officers, and other traffic safety professionals with an emphasis on the effective prosecution of impaired driving cases.
+The project will continue to fund a statewide Traffic Safety Resource Prosecutor (TSRP) to assess the training needs and subsequently to develop and to provide training programs for prosecutors, law enforcement officers, and other traffic safety professionals with an emphasis on the effective prosecution of impaired driving cases.
 The project will also provide technical assistance and legal research to prosecutors regarding a variety of issues, including probable cause, Standardized Field Sobriety Testing, implied consent, breath/blood testing, accusatory instruments, pre-trial procedures, and trial and appellate practice.
-The agency will also serve as a resource to prosecutors on impaired driving and other traffic cases, and will prepare briefs, legal memoranda, and other pleadings for use at hearings, trials, or on appeal, if needed, and will serve as second chair on difficult DUI cases statewide upon request.
+The TSRP will also serve as a resource to prosecutors on impaired driving and other traffic cases, and will prepare briefs, legal memoranda, and other pleadings for use at hearings, trials, or on appeal, if needed.
 The aforementioned are but a few of the components explained in the application for this project.
-Moreover, the components are designed to increase the flow of information and training to professionals attempting to combat the DUI problems of South Carolina.
+Moreover, the components of the project will increase the flow of information, training and assistance to professionals attempting to combat the DUI problems of South Carolina.

 Description of Budget.
-The project will fund Personnel @ \$105,260 (includes salaries and fringe benefits for one [1] Traffic Safety Resource Prosecutor and one [1] Support Secretary); Contractual Services @ \$8,000 (includes contracting with expert speakers for DUI training seminars and contracting for information technology services); Travel @ \$13,136 (includes in-state lodging, per diem, mileage and fleet management for the TSRP and Project Director and out-of-state lodging, per diem, and mileage for the TSRP and lodging, per diem, mileage and airfare for seminar speakers); and Other @ \$35,938 (includes registration fees, training materials, postage, printing/reproduction costs, office space, room rental, audio visual, office supplies and cell phone/service).
+The project will fund Personnel @ \$100,027 (includes salaries and fringe benefits for one [1] Traffic Safety Resource Prosecutor (TSRP) and one [1] half-time Support Secretary); Contractual Services @ \$6,300 (includes contracts for expert speakers and a contract for information technology services); Travel @ \$11,799 (includes funding in-state travel for lodging, per diem, mileage, and fleet management and out-of-state travel for lodging, per diem, and mileage for TSRP and lodging, per diem, mileage and airfare for speakers); and Other @ \$30,490 (includes registration fees, training materials, postage, printing/reproduction costs, office space, room rental, audio visual, office supplies, and cell phone/service).